KiloProjects/Kilonova/README.md

     -   Finish grader (95%, only more testing is needed)
     -   Connect grader to DB (Done)
-    -   Write minimal web interface (in progress)
+    -   Write minimal web interface (80% done)
-    -   Properly support user submissions
     -   Design a user hierarchy

 -   For closed beta: